Plastics are an integral part of consumer products, everything from your smartphone and laptop to your car, contains some amount of plastic parts.

 There are several different types of 3D Printing technologies both for plastics and metals with their own pros and cons.
 FDM (Fused Deposition Modeling), SLA (Stereolithography) and SLS (Selective Laser Sintering) are the ones that are most commonly used in product development.

-At Outdesign, we usually use FDM printing for prototypes during initial development phases and then slowly progress to SLA and SLS technologies for tighter tolerances and better finishing.
+At Outdesign, we usually use FDM printing for creating prototypes for our clients during initial development phases and then slowly progress to SLA and SLS technologies for tighter tolerances and better finishing.

 Thermoforming involves creating a mold of your product over which a thin sheet of plastic is heated and formed using vacuum, pressure or mechanical force.
 The plastic sheet takes the shape of the mold and extra material is then trimmed off.